ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ~~~~~~~~~~~
 {: #fig-as-response-json title="Example of AS-to-Client response using JSON" artwork-align="left"}

-# The TRL Resource # {#sec-trl-resource}
+# Token Revocation List (TRL) # {#sec-trl-resource}

-Upon startup, the AS creates a single TRL resource, encoded as a CBOR array.
+Upon startup, the AS creates a single Token Revocation List (TRL), encoded as a CBOR array.

 Each element of the array is a CBOR byte string, with value the token hash of an Access Token.
 The order of the token hashes in the CBOR array is irrelevant, and the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.

-The TRL is initialized as empty, i.e., the initial content of the TRL resource representation MUST be an empty CBOR array.
+The TRL is initialized as empty, i.e., its initial content MUST be the empty CBOR array.
+The TRL is accessible through the TRL endpoint on the AS.

-## Update of the TRL Resource ## {#ssec-trl-update}
+## Update of the TRL ## {#ssec-trl-update}

 The AS updates the TRL in the following two cases.

-* When a non-expired Access Token is revoked, the token hash of the Access Token is added to the TRL resource representation.
-That is, a CBOR byte string with the token hash as its value is added to the CBOR array used as TRL resource representation.
+* When a non-expired Access Token is revoked, the token hash of the Access Token is added to the TRL.
+That is, a CBOR byte string with the token hash as its value is added to the CBOR array encoding the TRL.

-* When a revoked Access Token expires, the token hash of the Access Token is removed from the TRL resource representation.
-That is, the CBOR byte string with the token hash as its value is removed from the CBOR array used as TRL resource representation.
+* When a revoked Access Token expires, the token hash of the Access Token is removed from the TRL.
+That is, the CBOR byte string with the token hash as its value is removed from the CBOR array encoding the TRL.

-The AS MAY perform a single update to the TRL resource such that one or more token hashes are added or removed at once.
+The AS MAY perform a single update to the TRL such that one or more token hashes are added or removed at once.
 For example, this can be the case if multiple Access Tokens are revoked or expire at the same time, or within an acceptably narrow time window.

 # The TRL Endpoint # {#sec-trl-endpoint}